 Esther Hoffman Beller Medal

-The Esther Hoffman Beller Medal is presented for outstanding contributions to education in optical science and engineering.
+Presented for outstanding contributions to education in optical science and engineering.

 Consideration is given to outstanding teaching and/or original work in optics education that enhances the understanding of optics.
 The scope of the award is international.
 Candidates at every career stage should be considered.
-This award was endowed by a bequest from the estate of Esther Hoffman Beller, presented to OSA in 1992.
-The award was established in 1993.

 For developing a vision for an international education program in optics that appreciates its importance as an enabling technology, and successfully establishing the Karlsruhe School of Optics & Photonics.